qwertychouskie/TestOut-issues/Network Pro.md

 - 1.4.1: SSL doesn't just work "differently", it works highly insecurely...

 - 1.4.4: "Web browsers use SSL to ensure safe web transactions."  *cough*poodle*cough*

+## Chapter 3

+- 3.2.3: The first time I completed the lab one of the computers had no connectivity for seemingly no reason.
+The cable used to connect the modem may have been switched with one of the other cables but all devices were connected correctly.